I grew up in a big family. Here we are all together as kids. I'm the youngest boy and I'm sitting right next to my baby sister.

 Some of my story ideas come from years of coaching kids sports teams.

 LITTLE LEAGUE POSITION: Second Base, Pirates

-FAVORITE SPORTS TEAM: Boston Red Sox, Boston Celtics
+FAVORITE SPORTS TEAM: Boston Red Sox, Washington Nationals, and Boston Celtics

 CURRENT RESIDENCE: Silver Spring, Maryland

 FAMILY: My wife is a substitute teacher at Woodlin Elementary School,

 my son is the pitching coach on a college team and my daughter is in graduate school, studying for a master's in education.

 I was born in Marblehead, Massachusetts, a seaside town north of Boston.
 Most of my family still lives there — I have four big brothers and two sisters!
 All of them have families of their own now and when we get together, we are one big noisy crowd.

 My dad loved sports.
 One of my earliest memories is watching the 1957 World Series on TV with my dad and my brothers.
 I was four years old and the TV was black-and-white.

 My dad was my Little League coach and my brothers were my teammates in backyard football and "driveway basketball."